Ballyhoura Tour Guides

 Fate was to intervene at this stage and whether it was the Earls or Druids calling me I changed urban living for rural and ended up at the crossroads of Munster – Ballyhoura Country.
 I spent three years in Lough Gur Heritage Centre taking people on tours of the area where you can step back in time and experience 6,000 years of history and I was amply rewarded with visitors appreciative comments on Tripadvisor.

 I am now taking primary school children on tours of Griston Bog in Ballylanders Co.
 Limerick.
 We have teamed up with Lough Gur and can now offer an exciting day tour combining history and nature.
 I can only describe Griston Bog as nature’s very own stunning back garden.
-I find history such a pleasure to teach to our children, about our past in story telling format.
-This depends in taking into account their age and class year.
+I find history such a pleasure to teach to our children, about our past in storytelling format.
+This depends on taking into account their age and class year.
 It is a joy to watch the pleasure on their little faces.
-I am passionate about history and passing on our Heritage to the next generation.
+I am passionate about history and passing on our heritage to the next generation.

 Email: email@example.com Phone: 086 256 5442

-There are also several other historical sites in the wider area which are well worth a visit such as Labbamolaga and Aghacross which are some of the earliest Christian sites in Ireland and were founded by the 7th century.
-Shraherla Church was in the firing line of a shoot out between the I.R.A. and British forces during the Irish War of Independence and still bears the scars.
-A monument nearby commemorates I.R.A.
-Volunteers who fell in the battle.
-The O’Neill-Crowley Monument commemorates a fallen leader of the 1867 Fenian Rebellion.
-All these sites are within 20 mins drive from Kildorrery village.
+There are also several other historical sites in the wider area which are well worth a visit such as Labbamolaga and Aghacross which are some of the earliest Christian sites in Ireland and were founded by the 7th century... and much more!

 Phone: 087 795 7229 Email: firstname.lastname@example.org